prestontw/bazel-rust-guided-experiment/book/stage-1.md

 >
 > If I do something extra at some early point, it might be unnecessary after all!

-> :eyes: Is this, perhaps, more foreshadowing..?
+> :eyes: Is this, perhaps, foreshadowing..?

 Let's quickly add this manifest to our `WORKSPACE.bazel` file so that `crates_repository` looks like